noobcoder123456789/Project_CS50_Introduction_to_Artificial_Intelligence_with_Python/shopping/README.md

 Instead, we’ll measure two values: sensitivity (also known as the “true positive rate”) and specificity (also known as the “true negative rate”).
 Sensitivity refers to the proportion of positive examples that were correctly identified: in other words, the proportion of users who did go through with a purchase who were correctly identified.
 Specificity refers to the proportion of negative examples that were correctly identified: in this case, the proportion of users who did not go through with a purchase who were correctly identified.
 So our “always guess no” classifier from before would have perfect specificity (1.0) but no sensitivity (0.0).
 Our goal is to build a classifier that performs reasonably on both metrics.

 # Understanding
-First, open up shopping.csv, the data set provided to you for this project.
+First, open up `shopping.csv`, the data set provided to you for this project.
 You can open it in a text editor, but you may find it easier to understand visually in a spreadsheet application like Microsoft Excel, Apple Numbers, or Google Sheets.

 There are about 12,000 user sessions represented in this spreadsheet: represented as one row for each user session.
-The first six columns measure the different types of pages users have visited in the session: the Administrative, Informational, and ProductRelated columns measure how many of those types of pages the user visited, and their corresponding _Duration columns measure how much time the user spent on any of those pages.
-The BounceRates, ExitRates, and PageValues columns measure information from Google Analytics about the page the user visited.
-SpecialDay is a value that measures how close the date of the user’s session is to a special day (like Valentine’s Day or Mother’s Day).
-Month is an abbreviation of the month the user visited.
-OperatingSystems, Browser, Region, and TrafficType are all integers describing information about the user themself.
-VisitorType will take on the value Returning_Visitor for returning visitors and some other string value for non-returning visitors.
-Weekend is TRUE or FALSE depending on whether or not the user is visiting on a weekend.
+The first six columns measure the different types of pages users have visited in the session: the `Administrative`, `Informational`, and `ProductRelated` columns measure how many of those types of pages the user visited, and their corresponding `_Duration` columns measure how much time the user spent on any of those pages.
+The `BounceRates`, `ExitRates`, and `PageValues` columns measure information from Google Analytics about the page the user visited. `SpecialDay` is a value that measures how close the date of the user’s session is to a special day (like Valentine’s Day or Mother’s Day). `Month` is an abbreviation of the month the user visited. `OperatingSystems`, `Browser`, `Region`, and `TrafficType` are all integers describing information about the user themself. `VisitorType` will take on the value `Returning_Visitor` for returning visitors and some other string value for non-returning visitors. `Weekend` is `TRUE` or `FALSE` depending on whether or not the user is visiting on a weekend.

-Perhaps the most important column, though, is the last one: the Revenue column.
-This is the column that indicates whether the user ultimately made a purchase or not: TRUE if they did, FALSE if they didn’t.
+Perhaps the most important column, though, is the last one: the `Revenue` column.
+This is the column that indicates whether the user ultimately made a purchase or not: `TRUE` if they did, `FALSE` if they didn’t.
 This is the column that we’d like to learn to predict (the “label”), based on the values for all of the other columns (the “evidence”).

-Next, take a look at shopping.py.
-The main function loads data from a CSV spreadsheet by calling the load_data function and splits the data into a training and testing set.
-The train_model function is then called to train a machine learning model on the training data.
+Next, take a look at `shopping.py`.
+The `main` function loads data from a CSV spreadsheet by calling the `load_data` function and splits the data into a training and testing set.
+The `train_model` function is then called to train a machine learning model on the training data.
 Then, the model is used to make predictions on the testing data set.
-Finally, the evaluate function determines the sensitivity and specificity of the model, before the results are ultimately printed to the terminal.
+Finally, the `evaluate` function determines the sensitivity and specificity of the model, before the results are ultimately printed to the terminal.

-The functions load_data, train_model, and evaluate are left blank.
+The functions `load_data`, `train_model`, and `evaluate` are left blank.
 That’s where you come in!

 # Specification
-Complete the implementation of load_data, train_model, and evaluate in shopping.py.
+Complete the implementation of `load_data`, `train_model`, and `evaluate` in `shopping.py`.

-The load_data function should accept a CSV filename as its argument, open that file, and return a tuple (evidence, labels). evidence should be a list of all of the evidence for each of the data points, and labels should be a list of all of the labels for each data point.
+The `load_data` function should accept a CSV filename as its argument, open that file, and return a tuple `(evidence, labels)`. `evidence` should be a list of all of the evidence for each of the data points, and `labels` should be a list of all of the labels for each data point.

-Since you’ll have one piece of evidence and one label for each row of the spreadsheet, the length of the evidence list and the length of the labels list should ultimately be equal to the number of rows in the CSV spreadsheet (excluding the header row).
+* Since you’ll have one piece of evidence and one label for each row of the spreadsheet, the length of the `evidence` list and the length of the `labels` list should ultimately be equal to the number of rows in the CSV spreadsheet (excluding the header row).
 The lists should be ordered according to the order the users appear in the spreadsheet.
-That is to say, evidence[0] should be the evidence for the first user, and labels[0] should be the label for the first user.
+That is to say, `evidence[0]` should be the evidence for the first user, and `labels[0]` should be the label for the first user.
-Each element in the evidence list should itself be a list.
+* Each element in the `evidence` list should itself be a list.
 The list should be of length 17: the number of columns in the spreadsheet excluding the final column (the label column).
-The values in each evidence list should be in the same order as the columns that appear in the evidence spreadsheet.
-You may assume that the order of columns in shopping.csv will always be presented in that order.
+* The values in each `evidence` list should be in the same order as the columns that appear in the evidence spreadsheet.
+You may assume that the order of columns in `shopping.csv` will always be presented in that order.
-Note that, to build a nearest-neighbor classifier, all of our data needs to be numeric.
+* Note that, to build a nearest-neighbor classifier, all of our data needs to be numeric.
 Be sure that your values have the following types:
-Administrative, Informational, ProductRelated, Month, OperatingSystems, Browser, Region, TrafficType, VisitorType, and Weekend should all be of type int
+  * `Administrative`, `Informational`, `ProductRelated`, `Month`, `OperatingSystems`, `Browser`, `Region`, `TrafficType`, `VisitorType`, and `Weekend` should all be of type `int`
-Administrative_Duration, Informational_Duration, ProductRelated_Duration, BounceRates, ExitRates, PageValues, and SpecialDay should all be of type float.
+  * `Administrative_Duration`, `Informational_Duration`, `ProductRelated_Duration`, `BounceRates`, `ExitRates`, `PageValues`, and `SpecialDay` should all be of type `float`.
-Month should be 0 for January, 1 for February, 2 for March, etc. up to 11 for December.
+  * `Month` should be `0` for January, `1` for February, `2` for March, etc. up to `11` for December.
-VisitorType should be 1 for returning visitors and 0 for non-returning visitors.
+  * `VisitorType` should be `1` for returning visitors and `0` for non-returning visitors.
-Weekend should be 1 if the user visited on a weekend and 0 otherwise.
+  * `Weekend` should be `1` if the user visited on a weekend and `0` otherwise.
-Each value of labels should either be the integer 1, if the user did go through with a purchase, or 0 otherwise.
+* Each value of labels should either be the integer `1`, if the user did go through with a purchase, or `0` otherwise.
-For example, the value of the first evidence list should be [0, 0.0, 0, 0.0, 1, 0.0, 0.2, 0.2, 0.0, 0.0, 1, 1, 1, 1, 1, 1, 0] and the value of the first label should be 0.
+* For example, the value of the first evidence list should be `[0, 0.0, 0, 0.0, 1, 0.0, 0.2, 0.2, 0.0, 0.0, 1, 1, 1, 1, 1, 1, 0]` and the value of the first label should be `0`.

-The train_model function should accept a list of evidence and a list of labels, and return a scikit-learn nearest-neighbor classifier (a k-nearest-neighbor classifier where k = 1) fitted on that training data.
+The `train_model` function should accept a list of evidence and a list of labels, and return a `scikit-learn` nearest-neighbor classifier (a k-nearest-neighbor classifier where `k = 1`) fitted on that training data.

-Notice that we’ve already imported for you from sklearn.neighbors import KNeighborsClassifier.
-You’ll want to use a KNeighborsClassifier in this function.
+* Notice that we’ve already imported for you `from sklearn.neighbors import KNeighborsClassifier`.
+You’ll want to use a `KNeighborsClassifier` in this function.

-The evaluate function should accept a list of labels (the true labels for the users in the testing set) and a list of predictions (the labels predicted by your classifier), and return two floating-point values (sensitivity, specificity).
+The `evaluate` function should accept a list of `labels` (the true labels for the users in the testing set) and a list of `predictions` (the labels predicted by your classifier), and return two floating-point values `(sensitivity, specificity)`.

-sensitivity should be a floating-point value from 0 to 1 representing the “true positive rate”: the proportion of actual positive labels that were accurately identified. specificity should be a floating-point value from 0 to 1 representing the “true negative rate”: the proportion of actual negative labels that were accurately identified.
+* `sensitivity` should be a floating-point value from 0 to 1 representing the “true positive rate”: the proportion of actual positive labels that were accurately identified.
+* `specificity` should be a floating-point value from 0 to 1 representing the “true negative rate”: the proportion of actual negative labels that were accurately identified.
-You may assume each label will be 1 for positive results (users who did go through with a purchase) or 0 for negative results (users who did not go through with a purchase).
+* You may assume each label will be `1` for positive results (users who did go through with a purchase) or `0` for negative results (users who did not go through with a purchase).
-You may assume that the list of true labels will contain at least one positive label and at least one negative label.
+* You may assume that the list of true labels will contain at least one positive label and at least one negative label.

-You should not modify anything else in shopping.py other than the functions the specification calls for you to implement, though you may write additional functions and/or import other Python standard library modules.
-You may also import numpy or pandas or anything from scikit-learn, if familiar with them, but you should not use any other third-party Python modules.
-You should not modify shopping.csv.
+You should not modify anything else in `shopping.py` other than the functions the specification calls for you to implement, though you may write additional functions and/or import other Python standard library modules.
+You may also import `numpy` or `pandas` or anything from `scikit-learn`, if familiar with them, but you should not use any other third-party Python modules.
+You should not modify `shopping.csv`.